Tephris/CTFI/README.md

 To select an area on your screen, start at one corner of your desired area, press left-shift to begin selection, drag your mouse to the opposite corner of the area, and release left-shift.

 In the event that you want to execute the tool without the red selection indicator box, you can provide `-h` or `--hide` as a command line argument to disable it.
 For example: `python ctfi.py -h`

+Note: Accuracy of character recognition is dependent on text size and background color.
+Recognition is best for standard font text with a size \>= 12 and a solid background color such as white or black.
+This tool converts the selected image to greyscale before attempting to detect characters to improve accuracy for backgrounds of other colors.
+However, the contrast between font color and background color may still be an issue.

 ## Modification
 To enable copying of other languages, modify the list of tuples found at the top of `CopyTextFromImage/ctfi.py`.
 Specific instructions can be found as a comment within the file.